-A. The selection of facilities and product for the contest will be made by the Contest Superintendent (Dan Hale Extension Meat Specialist) or his designate.
+A. The selection of facilities and product for the contest will be made by the Contest Superintendent (Dan Hale Extension Meat Specialist) or his designee.

 B. The contest site will be "Off Limits" to all coaches, contestants and associated persons one week prior to the contest.
-Students participating in FFA contests simultaneously to 4H may have additional restrictions that will need to be adhered.